General Funding Topics

 Yes.
 Whether it is financial assistance, in-kind donations, or volunteer efforts, we look for others who demonstrate commitment to your project.

-The PFB may choose to support requests at a level equal to or less than the amount requested.
+PFB may choose to support requests at a level equal to or less than the amount requested.
+If an amount less than requested is approved, PFB will discuss this thoroughly with the applicant and make sure that the award can be done with appropriate adjustments to the original proposal.

 Are small organizations with small budgets (less than $250,000) required to have an audit to apply?

-This is preferable but we understand that there are legitimate reasons why having a professional audit done may be difficult.
-These cases will be considered on an individual basis.
+No. While it is preferred, we understand that there are legitimate reasons why having a certified audit done may be difficult.

-What does the PFB look for in terms of measuring impact and evaluation?
+What does PFB look for in terms of measuring impact and evaluation?

-Successful applicants are able to clearly articulate the outcomes they hope to achieve and exactly what infrastructure or process they have in place or will establish to measure those outcomes.
+Successful applicants are able to clearly articulate the goals they hope to achieve and exactly what infrastructure or process they have in place or will establish to measure those goals.
+PFB will work with the grantees to ensure mutually agreeable goals and measures.

 Funding Application Topics